 - Considered existing and emerging risks which could impact the Bank's current business operations.
-Reviewed the Bank's plans and actions to identify, manage and control these risks. - Conducted a strategic review of the business model including the impact of various emerging risks including geopolitical risk triggered by Russia Ukraine conflict, rising inflation, supply chain disruptions and Covid-19 on the Bank's portfolio, profitability and business model.
-The details of the same is provided in the Strategic report. - Assessed Bank's financial projections and taking account of potential changes in its business model in subsequent years.
-Reviewed funding profile and assessed Bank's ability to maintain adequate liquidity levels through managing both retail and wholesale funding sources and meet the regulatory liquidity requirements through maintaining liquid assets. - As at March 31, 2022, the Bank maintained liquidity and capital positions in surplus over the regulatory requirements.
+Reviewed the Bank's plans and actions to identify, manage and control these risks. - Conducted a strategic review of the business model including the impact of various emerging risks including geopolitical risk triggered by Russia Ukraine conflict, supply chain disruptions, Covid-19 and rising inflation, resulting in increase in interest rates by global central banks on the Bank's portfolio, profitability and business model.
+The details of the same is provided in the Strategic report.
+The Bank has framework for stress testing which covers the key risks faced by the Bank i.e. credit risk, market risk, liquidity risk and operational risk.
+The Bank conducts annual stress testing as part of ICAAP and ILAAP.
+For further details, refer note 38. - Assessed Bank's financial projections and taking account of potential changes in its business model in subsequent years.
+Reviewed funding profile and assessed Bank's ability to maintain adequate liquidity levels through managing both retail and wholesale funding sources and meet the regulatory liquidity requirements through maintaining liquid assets.

+As at March 31, 2023, the Bank maintained liquidity and capital positions in surplus over the regulatory requirements.

 The Directors considered financial resilience of the Bank taking into account the Bank's decision to keep sufficient liquidity.
 The Bank has been maintaining sufficient liquidity through selective new business volumes, sell down of loans and investments and engaging with counterparties for funding.
 The Bank keeps in touch with the counterparties for interbank borrowings and other funding sources to test the availability of liquidity in the market.
-As at March 31, 2022, the Bank maintained liquidity and capital positions in surplus over the regulatory requirements.
+As at March 31, 2023, the Bank maintained liquidity and capital positions in surplus over the regulatory requirements.
 In consideration of the steps taken, the Directors are satisfied with the operational and financial resilience of the Bank.

 With regards to ICICI Bank Limited (the Parent Bank) support, the Directors considered that the parent bank has issued a letter of comfort to the Bank's regulators, the Financial Services Authority (FSA), now the PRA, stating that the parent bank intends to financially support the Bank in ensuring that it meets all of its financial obligations as they fall due.
-The Directors also considered the last available capital adequacy ratio of the Parent Bank at 19.8% and Tier 1 ratio at 18.8% on standalone basis as at December 31, 2021.
+The Directors also considered the last available capital adequacy ratio of the Parent Bank at 18.3% and Tier 1 ratio at 17.6% on standalone basis as at December 31, 2022.